What It Takes to Build with Care: The Process Behind Every Project

 Design

-And once we’ve grounded in what’s true, we can begin to imagine what could be.
+And once we’ve grounded in what’s true, we can begin to re-imagine what could be.

 Design is where ideas take tentative shape.
 It’s not about the perfect plan.
 It’s about sketching the contours of possibility.
-Together, we map what support might look like, what resources could help, what systems need to shift.
+Together, we map what support might look like, what resources could help, what systems need to shift, all informed by our earlier research.

 Rooted in co-creation, this phase mirrors practices used in equity-centered design and systems thinking, where ideas are shaped collaboratively rather than prescribed.
 It’s about weaving strategy and imagination, much like the Stanford d.school’s “define and ideate” phases, but slower, more relational.